AMEND09/tsa2025/DOCUMENTATION.md

 #### 3.5.10 `src/artifacts/` - Core Application Features & Custom Components

-This directory appears to house the primary logic, data structures, and more complex, feature-specific components of the FarmerApp frontend.
+This directory appears to house the primary logic, data structures, and more complex, feature-specific components of the AgriMind AI frontend.

 *   **`types.ts`**:
     *   Defines a wide range of TypeScript interfaces and types that model the application's data.
 This is a crucial file for understanding the data flow and structure.